tboulet/Improved-Semantic-Segmentation-for-Night-Drive/README.md

 We provide the users with a *gradio* interface to make it easier to experiment with the lighting process.

-In order to start the app, please run in bash:
+In order to start the app, please run this command:

 ```bash
 python -m improved_nightdrive.app